 If you had ance, would you try Essiac?See results without voting

 Does Essiac Cure Cancer?

-The combination of herbs now sold as essiac tea cannot be marketed as a cancer cure because the compound does not have FDA or other regulatory approval as a drug.
-Essiac tea is sold as a health supplement, though many people suffering from cancer self medicate and use it for Caisse's original purpose.
+The combination of herbs now sold as essiac tea cannot be marketed as a cancer cure because the compound does not have FDA or other regulatory approval as a drug nor has it ever been shown to be effective in any clinical study.
+As a result, Essiac tea is sold as a health supplement, and without any health claims except that the name Essiac conveys an implied connection to Rene Caisse's formula which is a marketing ploy by some manufacturers, who target people suffering from cancer who choose to self medicate and use it for Caisse's original purpose.

 Despite the large number of people who claimed to have benefited from Caisse's formula, the medical establishment does not accept that the formula developed by Renee Caisse is effective in treating cancer.
 The website known as QuackWatch.org lists essiac as one of many "questionable cancer therapies."

 According to the National Cancer Institute, there have been a few medical trials with the following results:

 In the mid 1970s, the Memorial Sloan-Kettering Cancer Center tested the compound on mice and concluded that it was ineffective.

 In the early 1980s, researchers at Memorial Sloan-Kettering Cancer Center Essiac again.
 Once again they concluded that the combination of herbs did not fight cancer.